EurekaSoftware/style_typescript/README.md

 # TypeScript Style Guide

-This is the TypeScript style guide that we use internally at Platypi!
+This is the TypeScript style guide that we use internally at Eureka.
 It is *semi-reasonable*, but it's more important that we keep a consistent look/feel of our code.

 ## Table of Contents